marijnh/Eloquent-JavaScript/11_async.md

 ```

 The `then` method registers a ((callback function)) to be called when
-the promise has a value.
-You can add multiple callbacks to a single
+the promise resolves to a value.
+You can add multiple callbacks to a
-promise, and even if you add them after the promise has already
+single promise, and even if you add them after the promise has already
 _resolved_ (finished), they will be called.

-The result of calling `then` is another promise, the result of calling
+The result of calling `then` is another promise, which, if the handler
-`Promise.resolve` on the callback's return value.
-So waiting on the
+returns a non-promise value, resolves to that value.
+If the handler
-result of a promise and doing something with it gives you another
+returns a promise, it waits for that one to resolve, and then resolves
-promise, representing the outcome of those actions.
+to its result.

 It is useful to think of promises as a device to move values into an
 asynchronous universe.
 A normal value is simply there.
 A promised